HumanSignal/label-studio/docs/source/guide/frontend_reference.md

 Label Studio frontend (LSF) includes several UI options and callbacks that you can use when implementing the frontend with a custom labeling backend, or when customizing the Label Studio interface.

+!!! attention
+    As of [Label Studio 1.11.0](https://github.com/HumanSignal/label-studio/releases/tag/1.11.0), the Label Studio frontend has been deprecated as a separate library and is no longer supported as a standalone distribution.
+For information about using the frontend library within Label Studio, see [the README](https://github.com/HumanSignal/label-studio/blob/develop/web/libs/editor/README.md).

 ## Updates to LSF in version 1.0.0

 !!! warning